tanderste1234/ULM_CSV_TOOL/README.md

 > **Note:** `ULMCSVTOOLV1.2.3.exe` is a fully self-contained file.
 You do not need to install Python, run any command-line scripts, or download additional setup files—just open the file, and you are good to go!
 ## 💻 Using The Tool
-1. first you will need to double-click the `ULMCSVTOOLV1.2.3.exe` file to run the tool
+1. first you will need to double-click the `ULMCSVTOOLV1.2.3.exe` file to run the tool or if you made a desktop shortcut double-click the shortcut
 2. next you will need to hit the <kbd>Browse...</kbd> button in the program window next to the `input file:` label and then use window's file explorer to find where you put the `template.csv` file and select it
 3. once you select it the program will automatically populate the headers
 4. after doing that you will need to click the checkbox labeled "CSV has no header row(manually define below)" so that is is checked ✅